Gormania Presbyterian Church

 Over the years, Grant County has faced various challenges, including the decline of the coal and timber industries.
 However, the county has continued to evolve and adapt.
 Today, it is known for its natural beauty, outdoor recreational opportunities, and historic sites, attracting visitors from around the country.
 With its rich history and diverse landscapes, Grant County remains a fascinating destination in West Virginia.

-This timeline provides a concise overview of the key events in the history of Grant County, West Virginia.
+This timeline provides a condensed summary of the historical journey of Grant County, West Virginia.

 • 1689: European explorers first documented the area now known as Grant County, WV.